 - Select your user profile name in the upper right corner.

-- Click My Settings then the Display Options tab.
+- Click My Settings and then the Display Options tab.

-- Select the language of your choice and click Save.
+- Select the language of your choice in the list, and click Save.

-- In the upper menu of Commerce Manager, click Change Language.
+- Click Change Language in the upper menu of Commerce Manager.

 - Select the language and click OK to save your changes.